deepfaith/bookify-quasar-firebase-exam/README.md

 2. On the left panel click _Firestore Database_, then click _Sign-in method_.
 3. Click _Create Database_.
 Choose _Start in test mode_, then Click _Next_.
 4. Choose the closest location in the dropdown menu, then Click _Enable_.
-   To authenticate user on your server, get idToken and send it as `Authorization` header.
-I usually prefix it with the string `IDTOKEN.` so on the server I know what type of token was sent and how I should verify it.
-Of course you don't have to do that, and if you only expect this type of token you can skip the prefix.
-Here's client side example:

 ### Run the App